executablebooks/mdformat/tests/data/wrap_width_50.md

 Wrap before no-wrap section
 .
-We want to wrap before the inline code block `THIS IS THE LONG INLINE CODE BLOCK.
-IT SHOULD BE WRAPPED ON ITS OWN LINE`.
+No need to wrap before the inline code block `THIS IS THE LONG INLINE CODE BLOCK.
+ITS CONTENT SHOULD BE WRAPPED LIKE NORMAL TEXT`.

-We want to wrap before the emphasis section _THIS IS THE LONG EMPHASIS SECTION.
-IT SHOULD BE WRAPPED ON ITS OWN LINE_
+No need to wrap before the emphasis section _THIS IS THE LONG EMPHASIS SECTION.
+ITS CONTENT SHOULD BE WRAPPED LIKE NORMAL TEXT_

 We want to wrap before the link [THIS IS THE LINK THAT SHOULD BE ON ITS OWN LINE](https://www.python.org/) .
-We want to wrap before the inline code block
+No need to wrap before the inline code block `THIS
-`THIS IS THE LONG INLINE CODE BLOCK.
-IT SHOULD BE WRAPPED ON ITS OWN LINE`.
+IS THE LONG INLINE CODE BLOCK.
+ITS CONTENT SHOULD
+BE WRAPPED LIKE NORMAL TEXT`.

-We want to wrap before the emphasis section
+No need to wrap before the emphasis section _THIS
-_THIS IS THE LONG EMPHASIS SECTION.
-IT SHOULD BE WRAPPED ON ITS OWN LINE_
+IS THE LONG EMPHASIS SECTION.
+ITS CONTENT SHOULD
+BE WRAPPED LIKE NORMAL TEXT_

 We want to wrap before the link
 [THIS IS THE LINK THAT SHOULD BE ON ITS OWN LINE](https://www.python.org/)